sb255/Getting-started-with-GIT/Readme.md

 ```$ git reset --hard commit_id``` </br>
 ```$ git push --force``` </br>
 It will undo the changes till the commit_id provided in the above command. commit_id can be found using the git log command.
+> The above command is used for DELETING the undesired commits from the repository.

 </br>